Canadian genocide of Indigenous peoples: Medical segregation

-Missing and murdered females
+Missing and murdered women

 From 2016 to 2019, the Canadian government conducted the National Inquiry into Missing and Murdered Indigenous Women.
 The final report of the inquiry concluded that the high level of violence directed at First Nations, Inuit, and Metis women and girls is "caused by state actions and inactions rooted in colonialism and colonial ideologies."

 The National Inquiry commissioners said in the report and publicly that the MMIWG crisis is "a Canadian genocide."
 It also concluded that the crisis constituted an ongoing "race, identity and gender-based genocide."

 The MMIWG inquiry used a broader definition of genocide from the Crimes Against Humanity and War Crimes Act which encompasses "not only acts of commission, but 'omission' as well."
 The inquiry described the traditional legal definition of genocide as "narrow" and based on the Holocaust.
 According to the inquiry, "colonial genocide does not conform with popular notions of genocide as a determinate, quantifiable event" and concluded that "these [genocidal] policies fluctuated in time and space, and in different incarnations, are still ongoing."

 On June 3, 2019, Luis Almagro, secretary-general of Organization of American States (OAS), asked Foreign Affairs Minister Chrystia Freeland to support the creation of an independent probe into the MMIWG allegation of Canadian 'genocide' since Canada had previously supported "probes of atrocities in other countries" such as Nicaragua in 2018.
 On June 4, in Vancouver, Prime Minister Justin Trudeau said that, "Earlier this morning, the national inquiry formally presented their final report, in which they found that the tragic violence that Indigenous women and girls have experienced amounts to genocide."